Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

-It's also important to note that this vector is related to the same height vector axis used for the extrusion and we have created a parallel line with the **Z** Axis, so, the sensibility of this vector is in practical sense reactive only to negative and positive values because it's aligned with the extrusion axis.
+It's also important to note that this vector is related to the same height vector axis used for the extrusion and we have created a parallel line with the *Z-Axis*, so, the sensibility of this vector is in practical sense reactive only to negative and positive values because it's aligned with the extrusion axis.
 Blender will clamp the positive and negative to its maximum values to make the extrusion follow a direction,